Packard X-2775: 1A-2775 engine

 The connecting rods were of a master-and-slave design similar to that used on a radial engine.
 In any engine using master-and-slave rods, all cylinders not located at 180° from the cylinder using the master rod will have slightly longer stroke lengths than the cylinders with the master rods.
 Here, the 5 in stroke became a slightly longer 5.125 in in two of four banks, and resulted in slightly more displacement than the nominal 2,722.88 cuin of an engine of that bore and stroke.
 The engine produced 1,250 hp at 2,700 rpm and weighed 1,402 lb.

 The crank cheeks were used as main bearing journals, and were 7.75 in in diameter.
 This was necessary to keep the crankshaft length the same as the 1A-1500 engine so its components could be used, and to keep the weight as low as possible.
 The single piece crankcase was designed to save weight and give maximum strength, but made assembly of the engine difficult.
 The engine was finished by August 1927.

 The Navy's Bureau of Aeronautics ordered a second, supercharged engine under their original contract No. 3224.
 It was equipped with a special Roots-type supercharger.
 It was ordered with a supercharger when it was discovered that it would be necessary to supercharge the engine in order to equal the reported speeds of the other contestants.

 The Bureau of Aeronautics analyzed the possibilities of the plane becoming a competitive race plane, and decided that the extra weight of the supercharger could be better put to use by installing an epicyclic reduction gear, for improved propeller efficiency, thereby providing greater improvement in performance than what the supercharged engine with a direct drive propeller could provide for the same weight.

 It was further planned to increase the compression ratio of the engine, improving its performance with no increase in weight, but needed to secure dynamometer data on the supercharged engine to make a final decision.
-The dynomometer tests indicated the power output was only 1300 hp @ 2,800 rpm due to the large impeller clearance that allowed only 7.7 in Hg (3.8 psi) boost.
+The dynamometer tests indicated the power output was only 1300 hp @ 2,800 rpm due to the large impeller clearance that allowed only 7.7 in Hg (3.8 psi) boost.
 After reducing the impeller clearances, the supercharger then produced 9.6 in Hg (4.7 psi) of boost and the engine delivered 1500 hp at 2,700 rpm.